How does research change lives?

 If you’re living with a lung condition, your blood oxygen level may be lower than normal.
 This is important to know because when your oxygen level is low, the cells in your body can have a hard time working properly.
 Having a very low blood oxygen level can also put a strain on your heart and brain.

-The text can be done as a one-off spot measurement.
+The test can be done as a one-off spot measurement.
 It can also be used to see if your oxygen levels drop during exercise – for example walking – or when you are asleep.

 What happens during the test?